Abdelrhmansersawy/Ask.me/README.md

 # Ask.me
-Console app simulates the idea of ask.fm website
+Console app simulates the idea of ask.fm where people ask questions and others answers **them**.
-## Big Picture
-People ask questions and others answers them

 ## Features
 - Every time the user run it, you see the previous state (users/questions/answers).
 - Multiple users can use it in same time parallel